 Eight hundred of the region’s community leaders serve on UT advisory boards, providing students with a world of professional connections to explore.

-Students also interact with the business community through consulting projects, field trips, guest speakers, international programs and UT’s Centers and Institutes, which include the Center for Ethics, TECO Energy Center for Leadership, Naimoli Institute for Business Strategy, Lowth Entrepreneurship Center and Florida Directors’ Institute.
+Students also interact with the business community through consulting projects, field trips, guest speakers, international programs, and UT’s Centers and Institutes, which include the Center for Ethics, TECO Energy Center for Leadership, Naimoli Institute for Business Strategy, Lowth Entrepreneurship Center and Florida Directors’ Institute.

 What Can You Do With This Major?

-Whether working in government, industry, research organizations or consulting firms, economists with a bachelor’s degree usually qualify for positions as research assistants, for marketing or finance positions or for various sales jobs.
+Whether working in government, industry, research organizations, or consulting firms, economists with a bachelor’s degree usually qualify for positions as research assistants, for marketing or finance positions, or for various sales jobs.
 A master’s degree is usually required for more responsible research and administrative positions.
 A Ph.D. is necessary for top economist positions in most organizations.

 Economics majors may pursue a variety of specializations, with career choices in both government and the private sector.

-The government employs about half of all economists in a wide range of federal, state and local agencies.
-Jobs are available with the Federal Trade Commission, the Securities and Exchange Commission, Departments of Commerce and Labor and the Federal Reserve.
+The government employs about half of all economists in a wide range of federal, state, and local agencies.
+Jobs are available with the Federal Trade Commission, the Securities and Exchange Commission, Departments of Commerce and Labor, and the Federal Reserve.
 In the private sector, positions can be found in banking and finance, forecasting and planning, and in the brokerage and insurance businesses.

-UT economics majors have been accepted into graduate programs at George Mason University, The Wharton School, University of Florida, Vanderbilt University, Johns Hopkins University, Georgia State University, North Carolina State University, London School of Economics, University of Pennsylvania and New York University; and the law schools at Rutgers, Stetson University, George Washington University, and Harvard.
-Other graduates have found positions with the U.S. Congress, U.S. Treasury Department, Federal Reserve Bank, U.S. Environmental Protection Agency, Citigroup, Bank of America, Smith Barney and World Bank.
+UT economics majors have been accepted into graduate programs at George Mason University, The Wharton School, University of Florida, Vanderbilt University, Johns Hopkins University, Georgia State University, North Carolina State University, London School of Economics, the University of Pennsylvania and New York University; and the law schools at Rutgers, Stetson University, George Washington University, and Harvard.
+Other graduates have found positions with the U.S. Congress, U.S. Treasury Department, Federal Reserve Bank, U.S. Environmental Protection Agency, Citigroup, Bank of America, Smith Barney, and World Bank.